UO-CS210/Treemap/docs/Color.md

   from a CSV color scheme for Tk.
 - To the extent possible, color choice should be factored out of the medium-specific modules `tk_display` and `svg_display` and localized in `display`.
-This is likely to be imperfect.
+In this way, lookup happens only once, consistently.
+(However, CSS specs override CSV color maps for the SVG display, so a color decision made in the `display` module may be ignored by the `svg_display` module.)

 ## Implementation constraints for an inheritance through inclusion